USAFA-ECE/ece382/docs/Assignments/homework1.md

 ### Hardware Diagnostics Tool

 - Click 🙋 FAQ on the left sidebar of this website.
 If the sidebar is hidden, click the hamburger button (the triple bars ☰).
-- Go to _How to run the hardware diagnostics tool for hardware issues on my robot?_ section and complete the hardware diagnotics.
+- Go to _Troubleshooting Hardware Issues: Using the Hardware Diagnostic Tool_ section and complete the hardware diagnotics.
 - While you are running the tool, take a picture of your robot.
 Your picture must show one of the tests on the LCD as shown below.
 Ensure you have a small AF symbol on each test screen.
 - Submit the picture on Gradescope.